500px/gunter/README.md

   }
 }
 ```
 Notice the [mustache-style](http://mustache.github.io/) variable.
 This is
 filled in at execution time by a `vars` object passed to the `exec` function.

++ `remote` tells Gunter where to execute.
+This can be either `localhost`, or
+  some arbitrary server.  **Note** that Gunter is currently limited to
+  connecting to a remote through `ssh-agent`, and expects a definition of the
+  form `user@example.host.com`
++ `cwd` tells Gunter what directory to execute commands in
++ `commands` is an array of commands to execute.
+At run time, these will be
+  concatenated together with `&&`s in the order in which you define them in
+  the array.

 ## API